umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/dropdown/README.md

 If enabled, editors will be able to select multiple values from the dropdown otherwise only a single value can be selected.

-### Prevalues
+### Options

-Prevalues are the options which are shown in the dropdown list.
+Options are the values which are shown in the dropdown list.
 You can add, edit, or remove values here.

 {% hint style="info" %}
-You can use dictionary items to translate the values of a Dropdown property editor in a multilingual setup.
+You can use dictionary items to translate the options in a Dropdown property editor in a multilingual setup.
 For more details, see the [Creating a Multilingual Site](../../../../../tutorials/multilanguage-setup.md#translating-multi-value-property-editors) article.
 {% endhint %}

 ## Data Type Definition Example